modelop/externalKPI/README.md

     b.
 In the "Additional Assets" section, upload the CSV "KPI threshold" file
 8. On the "Thresholds" tab, select the "Performance_Classifier_External_Thresholds.dmn" file that is in this repository
 9. Click next, next, and then save.

+**Run the Monitor:**
-10. Once saved, click the "Play" button to run the monitor.
+1. Once saved, click the "Play" button to run the monitor.
-11. You should see the test results once the job complete.
+2. You should see the test results once the job complete.
-12. Clicking on resulting "Model Test Results" will take you to the Test Results page, which should have a Notification of whether the test passed or not.
+3. Clicking on resulting "Model Test Results" will take you to the Test Results page, which should have a Notification of whether the test passed or not.